Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 4) Pick the litter that sheds less

-• For carpets and rugs: slightly coarser granules and a bigger mat help; vacuum with a hard-floor head to avoid grinding litter down into fibers.
+• For carpets and rugs: slightly coarser granules and a bigger mat help; vacuum with a hard-floor head to avoid grinding litter into fibers.

 5) Paw care in 3 minutes: trims, wipes, habits